stoltene2/blog/posts/2015-04-10-prefer-directives-to-ng-include/index.markdown

 * Templates are _split up_ into multiple files for readability

-To keep the sample application simple for demonstration purposes I tried to keep the view simpler.
+To keep the sample application simple for demonstration purposes I attempted to keep the view simple.
 In a real application you would likely have **more complicated** markup and you could see this problem with _fewer_ repeated nodes.

-The layout of the application is quite simple.
+The layout of the application is quite simple as you can see below.
 There is one main controller that generates a list of products.
 You can change the number of products be typing the desired number into the form and clicking _Generate_.
 If you click on the title of any product you will expand all products in the list.

 The expansion of all the products is the task that will take quite a bit of time in the **master** branch of the repository.